privacy-scaling-explorations/zkevm-specs/specs/mpt-proof.md

 Storage codehash C
 ```

-There is only one key row, because the key is always the same for the two parallel proofs.
+There is only one key row, because the key is always the same for the two parallel proofs (TODO: support account creation, then the keys can be different).

 <p align="center">
   <img src="./img/address_rlc.png?raw=true" width="60%">
 </p>

+Only one modification is allowed at a time, thus S proof and C proof differ in one
+of the following:

+- Nonce
+- Balance
+- Storage trie root
+- Codehash

+When `nonce`, `balance`, or `codehash` is modified, there is no storage proof and
+no rows below account leaf.
+When `storage` is modified, it is ensured that there
+is a storage proof (via `address_rlc` being changed only in one of storage
+leaf rows; `address_rlc` is needed for lookup of the storage change).

 ## Storage leaf